OpenEvalProject/evals/manuscripts/elife-05375/v2/manuscript.md

 In the presence of RydC, the association of Hfq with cfa changes.
 The binding affinity of HfqWT for cfa decreases by a factor of roughly 5, suggesting that the formation of the Hfq–sRNA complex affects the Hfq affinity for the mRNA fragment.
 Moreover, the presence of RydC decreases by an order of magnitude the association rate constant of Hfq for cfa.
 This could result from cfa being bound in a slightly different way in the Hfq/cfa complex as compared to the Hfq/RydC/cfa ternary complex.
 Strikingly, in the presence of RydC, the HfqRim mutant no longer has detectable binding to cfa.
 This finding suggests that the RydC interacts differently with HfqWT and the HfqRim lateral surface mutant in a way that perturbs cfa binding.
 Thus, the rim interactions shown in Figure 6A,B,C are crucial for forming a productive sRNA:Hfq:mRNA assembly.

-## The N- and C-termini of Hfq interact distributively with RydC
+### The N- and C-termini of Hfq interact distributively with RydC

 The C-terminal regions of Hfq, beyond residue 70, are generally disordered, but density could be observed for some of the protomers into which the model could be partially extended.
 Although poorly ordered, the C-terminal tails appear to be making distributive contacts over the surface of RydC.
 The N-terminal regions of three Hfq protomers, exposed on the proximal face of the protein, also interact with RydC, mainly in the vicinity of nucleotides 23–25, 51–52, and 59.

-To explore if the observed interactions between the Hfq C-termini and RydC might be important in vivo, we compared the stabilities of the sRNA in the presence of wild-type Hfq and an Hfq mutant truncated at residue 70 (
+To explore if the observed interactions between the Hfq C-termini and RydC might be important in vivo, we compared the stabilities of the sRNA in the presence of wild-type Hfq and an Hfq mutant truncated at residue 70 (Figure 7).
+We observed that the half-life of RydC was greatly reduced in the absence of the C-terminal end (t1/2 ∼5 min) and was comparable with the half-life observed for an hfq null mutant (t1/2 ∼4 min).
+However, upon initial decay of a subfraction of RydC, the remaining population appears to be more stable and is only degraded at a rate comparable to RNA in the wild-type background.
+In vitro binding experiments show that the affinity of purified Hfq truncated at residue 66 (Hfq66) for binding cfa is similar to that of the wild-type protein; however, the presence of RydC decreases substantially the binding of Hfq66 (Figure 6—figure supplement 2).
+The curve for Hfq66/RydC binding to cfa could not be modelled, but the affinity is likely to be reduced by two orders of magnitude compared with the binding of Hfq66 alone to cfa.
+This reduction is much greater than the fivefold decrease in affinity when comparing the mRNA binding of the wild-type Hfq and its Hfq/RydC complex (Figure 6D).
+These observations suggest that the C-terminal tails are important for facilitating the formation of the sRNA:mRNA:Hfq ternary complex.

 ![Figure 7.](https://cdn.elifesciences.org/articles/05375/elife-05375-fig7-v2.jpg)

 **Figure 7.:** Stabilities of RydC were determined by Northern blot analyses in Salmonella strains ΔrydC (WT; JVS-0291), ΔrydC Δhfq (Δhfq; JVS-10665), and ΔrydC hfq70 (hfq70; JVS-11150) expressing RydC from the constitutive PL promoter (pKF42-1).
 Total RNA samples were extracted prior to and at indicated time-points after inhibition of transcription by rifampicin in late exponential phase (OD600 of 1).
-Error bars represent standard deviations calculated from three biological replicates.DOI: http://dx.doi.org/10.7554/eLife.05375.017
+Error bars represent standard deviations calculated from three biological replicates.

 The C-terminal tails appear to influence the rate of Hfq–RNA complex formation, as indicated by the order-of-magnitude lower on-rate of Hfq66 compared to HfqWT for binding cfa (Figure 6D and Figure 6—figure supplement 2).
 Moreover, the interactions of the tails with sRNA may explain the puzzling observation that the HfqWT–RydC has a lower kon than HfqWT for association with cfa.
 In this case, we envisage that the tails, sequestered with the sRNA, are no longer available to ‘fish’ for and accelerate association with the mRNA partner.